 Queen of Hearts Banquet Hall

 Since it opened in 1992, Disneyland Paris has been Europe's Number 1 Tourist destination with over 14.8 million visitors annually.
 89% of guests express a desire to return and 93% recommend the resort, adding 50 Billion Euros in added value to the French economy, while being the largest single site employer in France.

-Details that tell a story.
-Adapting something as uniquely american like Main Street USA to a European audience required making it as richly cultural as Europe itself.
-Parents there are accustomed to going to museums with their children and feeling good about it.
+Parents are accustomed to going to museums with their children and feeling good about it.
 Main Street was the first thing you encounter at the park and had to set the right tone.
 More than quaint shops and stores, this Main Street became a "living museum" of Americana with permanent exhibits showcasing the Statue of Liberty and the Age of Invention.
 Eddie has always been fanatical about details and this project is no exception.
 His team was driven to prioritize "the story" over ornament.
 Detail cannot be for it's own sake.
-"If it's not interesting enough to photograph, we shouldn't be building it," Sotto advised the design team.

 The image gallery highlights the richness of Main Street, but also includes Sotto's own intricate sketches of those facades and their details.
 You can see how close the final product was to those early thumbnails and sketched elevations.
 Interior sketches, such as the office of the Camera Shop were generated by Eddie to ensure the right intent was achieved when buying the props.
 Sotto did a final placement of each object in the office himself, pretending to be the proprietor.
 When satisfied, he laid the rimmed spectacles and coffee cup down on the desk, locked the room and never returned.